freddavies/PypeIt/doc/spectrographs/apf_levy.rst

 There are a set of standard cailibrations frames that are acquired each night.
 These include:
-- wide flat
+- flat fields with the 8 arc-second long slit (WideFlat)
-- dark
+- dark (Dark)
 - arc lamp (ThAr)
-- narrow flat
+- flat fields with the 3 arc-second long slit (NarrowFlat)
-- iodine cell flats
+- flat field images with the iodine cell in the beam (Iodine)

 The arc frames are usually taken with the pinhole, 3 and 8 arc-second long slits.
-The wide flats are taken with the 8 arc-second long slit that are 2 arcseconds in width, while the narrow flats are taken with the 3 arc-second long slit.
+The wide flats are taken with the 8 arc-second long slit that are 2 arcseconds in width.
+This means they cover pretty much all of the detector.
+These can be use for the trace frames for the 8 arc-second and for pixel flats for all of the data.
+The narrow flats are taken with the 3 arc-second long slit.
+These should be used for the trace frames for the 3 arc-second long slit.

 Currently the wide flats AND the narrow flats are identified as trace frames in the PypeIt file. *EDIT the PypeIt file to